 In practice, that’s four things: who they are (unified identity), what they own or have purchased (entitlements and product state), what’s happened recently (interaction and case history), and what resolution paths are actually available (system state, not just policy).

 Data Cloud handles the first three.
 Identity Resolution rulesets collapse fragmented customer records across your CRM, commerce platform, and service history into a Unified Individual.
 Data Graphs pre-compute the joins across DMOs so the agent isn’t running expensive queries at runtime.
 Calculated Insights surface derived signals like “has contacted support 3+ times in 30 days” or “has an open order in delayed status” as profile attributes the agent can act on.
+Orgs that have tightened this real-time unification layer are reporting deflection rates approaching 90% on in-scope issue types, which is the ceiling you should be designing toward, not the floor.

 The fourth piece, available resolution paths, requires Action design that connects to live system state.
 An agent that offers a refund when the order isn’t yet eligible, or promises a callback slot that’s already booked, creates more damage than no deflection at all.
-Every Action that touches a resolution path needs to query current state, not cached state.

 Structuring Topics and Actions for Containment